SystemsApproach/tcpcc/aqm.rst

 persistently full queue is doing nothing except adding delay to the network, and it is also less able to absorb bursts if it never drains fully.
-The combination of large buffers and persistent queues within those buffers came to be known as "Bufferbloat".
+The combination of large buffers and persistent queues within those buffers came to be known as *Bufferbloat*.
 We return to this topic in Chapter 7, but it is clear that persistently full queues are what an well-designed AQM mechanism would seek to avoid.
 Queues that stay full for long periods without draining are referred to,